Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 Worldwide

-Sweden, which has been doing "herd immunity" with no lockdown, 23 deaths and is at 8,279.
-Neighboring Norway increased by 16 deaths, as well as 523 more cases.
+Sweden, which has been doing "herd immunity" no data and is at 8,279.
+Neighboring Norway remained at 421 deaths, as well as 354 more cases.

 Scripps Only Content 2020